Varanasi: Early Modern to Modern periods (1500–1949)

 Annie Besant founded the Central Hindu College, which later became a foundation for the creation of Banaras Hindu University in 1916.
 Besant founded the college because she wanted "to bring men of all religions together under the ideal of brotherhood in order to promote Indian cultural values and to remove ill-will among different sections of the Indian population."

 Varanasi was ceded to the Union of India in 1947, becoming part of Uttar Pradesh after Indian independence.
 Vibhuti Narayan Singh incorporated his territories into the United Provinces in 1949.

 21st-century

-Narendra Modi, Prime Minister of India since 2014, has represented Varanasi in the Parliament of India since 2014.
-Modi inaugurated the Shri Kashi Vishwanath Corridor project, which aimed to enhance the city's spiritual vibrancy by connecting many ghats to the temple of Kasi Vishwanath, in December 2021.
+Narendra Modi, prime minister of India since 2014, has represented Varanasi in the Parliament of India since 2014.
+Modi inaugurated the Shri Kashi Vishwanath Corridor project, which aimed to enhance the city's spiritual vibrancy by connecting many ghats to the temple of Kashi Vishwanath, in December 2021.